web-ridge/react-native-ridge-navigation/README.md

 ```

-See example code for the asyncboundary stuff :)
+See example code for the async-boundary stuff :)

 ## New screen